salkyna/salkyna/README.md

 🎓 Pursuing master's degree in Computer Engineering
 🧠 Brainstorming on my master's thesis
-👩🏻‍💻 On track to deep dive in Generative Adversarial Networks
+👩🏻‍💻 On track to deep dive in Knowledge Graphs
 👀 Actively looking for an internship opportunity in the fields of AI / DS / ML / DL

 ### Objective: